 The boats vary from smaller yachts and motor sailors (sailboats) of 8 to 20 passengers, to 90-passenger cruise ships with all the amenities.
 Comforts that add to the price of the cruise are things such as private bathrooms and air conditioning in the cabins, as well as size of the cabins.
 And of course the level of expertise of the guide.

 If you are really interested in learning about the wildlife and geology of the Galapagos, you’ll want a guide with a higher level license.
 There are basically three levels of naturalist guides.
 Level 3 are the most knowledgeable: bilingual guides with a college degree in biological sciences, who undertook an extensive course given by the Galapagos National Park Service and the Charles Darwin Research Station.
 Level 1 guides usually lack training, knowledge, and English-speaking ability.
 Level 2 guides are generally decent but don’t have the same depth of knowledge as Level 3.

 Length of the trip

-The length of an organized Galapagos trip usually varies from 3 to 7 full days in the Islands.
+The length of an organized Galapagos trip usually varies from three to seven full days in the Islands.
 Beware that the length listed by tour companies includes the day you fly in and out of the Galapagos, and possibly a number of days spent on mainland Ecuador.
 Read the description carefully to ascertain exactly how many days you will have in the Islands themselves.
 For me, spending seven days cruising around the Islands is a good length of time.
 Three days is definitely too short.
 A few companies offer longer trips, up to 15 days in the islands (for example Galapagos Travel).
 The price of the trip is of course directly proportional to the length of the cruise.

 Time of year